University of the Arts London

-Vital statistics: Nearly 19,000 students across all of the colleges, studying a range of courses at all levels from foundation and undergraduate to postgraduate and research.
-It's the world's nerve-centre for up-and-coming art and design students.
+Vital statistics: Just over 19,000 students across all of the colleges, studying a range of courses at all levels from foundation and undergraduate to postgraduate and research.
+It's the world's nerve-centre for up-and-coming art and design students, with people coming to the university from over 100 different countries worldwide.
 Application is to individual colleges but students have access to cross-college facilities such as libraries and bars.
 One of these is the new student 'hub', which has a café bar, art gallery complex and learning zone, as well as late night access to computers and a wireless internet network.

 Added value: Fourteen current Royal Academicians have studied and/or taught at UAL.
 Students are taught by full-time leading academics and visiting lecturers, including fashion designer Giles Deacon and Vogue editor Alexandra Shulman.
 The university owns several galleries and two theatre spaces, and opened London's largest open air gallery at Chelsea College of Art and Design in 2008.
 The university is home to the archives of legendary filmmaker Stanley Kubrick, as well as theatre designers Jocelyn Herbert and Richard Negri.
 The Kubrick Archive is housed in a new purpose-built facility at the London College of Communication and contains everything from scripts and photographs to props and costumes, as well as original research and set designs.

 Any accommodation?
-UAL provides thousands of places in 12 residences in north, south, south-east and east London.
+UAL provides thousands of places in residences in north, south, south-east and east London.
 Accommodation options include self catering halls and flats, en-suite or shared bathrooms, and shared kitchens or self-contained studio rooms.
 New build residence Will Wyatt Court opened in September 2008 close to Old Street tube station.
 Opal 4, a brand new student development in Tuffnell Park, opened in September 2009, close to Camden Town’s famous markets and live music venues.
-Disabled students and students under 18 at the start of their course are guaranteed accommodation.
-Priority is given to students who come from outside London.
-The average weekly rent across all halls is £169.
+Prices start from £99 for a shared, twin standard room to £239 per week for a large studio.

 Cheap to live there?
 This is London so it was never going to be cheap.
 Rents do vary depending on the area but don't expect to pay much less than £100 per week for a room in a shared flat, excluding utilities.